-An Angelonia plant grows about 18 inches tall, and some people think the fragrant foliage smells like apples.
+An Angelonia plant grows about 18 inches (45.5 cm.) tall, and some people think the fragrant foliage smells like apples.
 The flowers bloom on upright spikes at the tips of the main stems.
-Species flowers are bluish-purple and cultivars are available in white, blue, light pink and bicolors.
+Species flowers are bluish-purple and cultivars are available in white, blue, light pink, and bicolor.
 Angelonia flowers don’t need deadheading to produce a continuous display of blossoms.

 Use Angelonia as an annual bedding plant in borders or plant them in masses where they make a striking display.
 They also grow well in pots and window boxes.
 They make good cut flowers, and the foliage retains its fragrance indoors.
 In USDA plant hardiness zones 9 through 11, you can grow them as perennials.

 Choose a site in full sun or light shade and set out bedding plants in spring two or three weeks after the last expected frost.
 Space them 12 inches (30.5 cm.) apart in cool climates and 18 to 24 inches (45.5-61 cm.) apart in warm regions.
 When the young plants are 6 inches (15 cm.) tall, pinch out the tips of the main stems to encourage branching and bushiness.

 Seeds for Angelonia plants aren’t readily available, but if you can find them you can sow them directly outdoors in USDA zones 9 through 11.
 Start them indoors in cooler zones.
 Seeds usually take about 20 days to germinate, but they can take up to two months.

 Angelonia plants prefer moist, well-drained soil but they can withstand brief dry spells, especially if the soil is enriched with compost before planting.
 Keep the soil around young seedlings moist.
 Allow the soil to dry out between waterings once the plants are well-established.